Engin-Boot/capture-behavior-of-a-visit-counter-patreshubham94/needs-facilities.md

   Given: Digital board in front of ward displays siting capacity.

-  When: The number of visitors or patitents exceeds the number displayed on digital board.
+  When: The number of visitors or patitents exceeds, the number displayed on digital board.

   Then: Alert the staff manager about it.